pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

 #### Flags description

-- `-w`: (Optional) This flag specifies the group of DM-workers where the subtasks of the synchronization task (that you want to stop) run.
+- `-w`: (Optional) This flag specifies the group of DM-workers where the subtasks of the replication task (that you want to stop) run.
 If it is set, only subtasks on the specified DM-workers are stopped.
 - `task_name`: (Required) This flag specifies the task name.

 #### Returned results